 Using essential oils is a great way to spread good smells a fair distance, but it is GREAT for filling up a small space like a bathroom and drenching it in a nice smell!
-Just mind them a bit if you have cats!
+Just mind them a bit (especially in a small space like a bathroom) if you have cats!

 Spray Fabreeze or Lysol

 I can't stand the smell of Lysol, but Fabreeze is pretty neutral for me.
 My son loves the smell of Lysol and can't smell Fabreeze… like anything it is worth figuring out what works best for your and your nose!